-The best sources of glucosinolates together in a single formulation!
+- The best sources of glucosinolates combined in a single formulation.

-offers all the active substances found in crucifers that not only help detoxify the body, but beyond that - as is now widely-recognised - protect against cancer.
+Cruciferous Detox Formula offers all the active substances found in crucifers that not only help detoxify the body, but beyond that - as is now widely-recognized - protect against cancer.

 Regular consumption of watercress, which is rich in gluconasturtiin (a precursor of phenethyl isothiocyanate –PEITC), lutein and beta-carotene, may lower the risk of cancer by reducing DNA damage, as demonstrated in studies conducted by Professor Rowland of the University of Ulster, and reported in the American Journal of Clinical Nutrition.